Condition

 If RA isn’t responding well to conservative treatments or has caused permanent joint damage and disability, your doctor may recommend surgery.
 Different orthopedic surgical interventions may help reduce RA complications.
 These include:

-• Synovectomy: Removing the lining of a synovial joint affected by RA.
-This surgery can ease pain but is indicated only in early RA stages or if inflammation is confined to the synovium.
-It doesn’t prevent the disease from progressing or affecting other joint components.
+• Synovectomy: Removes inflamed synovial tissue to ease pain in early RA stages but doesn’t stop the disease from affecting other joint components.

-• Joint rebalancing: Addressing deformities and contractures (when joint tissues become stiff or shortened), improving joint function and reducing pain.
+• Joint rebalancing: Corrects deformities and contractures, improving joint alignment and function, and reducing pain.

 The NextPain Care Approach To Treating Rheumatoid Arthritis

-Living with rheumatoid arthritis can be challenging, but at NextPain Care, we provide targeted, evidence-based treatments to help manage your pain and enhance your quality of life.
+Living with rheumatoid arthritis can be challenging.
+With NextPain Care, we offer targeted, evidence-based treatments to manage your pain and improve your quality of life.
+Our approach addresses systemic inflammation to reduce symptoms and minimize the risk of related conditions.

-Our multidisciplinary team creates personalized plans, ensuring you receive comprehensive care tailored to your needs.
-We’re committed to fostering a compassionate and supportive environment, allowing you to focus on your healing journey.
-Some of our treatments include:
+Our multidisciplinary team develops personalized treatment plans to ensure comprehensive care.
+We are committed to creating a compassionate and supportive environment to help you focus on your healing journey.

 Mindfulness and Meditation for Chronic Pain